 Semiconductor lasers are at the heart of modern digital information technology, optical fibre communications and optical disc systems, yet at one time they were not regarded as relevant to the telecommunications industry: a solution looking for a problem!
 Their operation rests upon a concept enunciated by Einstein in 1917 but thought impossible to implement.
 However, with determination, the principle was demonstrated in 1953 and the first laser made in 1961; the first semiconductor laser was demonstrated in 1962 but it was not until 1970 that a practical device operating at room temperature was made.
 Many of those who contributed to these advances faced discouragement and had difficulty in getting their work published, but two of them were eventually recognised with the Nobel Prize for Physics in 2000.
 The history of the laser is as much about the people as about the physics.

-December 11th Marine toxin threats in the UK by Andrew Turner
+Dec 11 Marine toxin threats in the UK By Andrew Turner

-The talk will include: background and detection methods; cause and implications of dog deaths following mass stranding of fish on East Anglian beaches following recent winter storms; the discovery of tetrodotoxin (the deadly puffer fish poison) in UK waters.
-Ciguatera fish poisoning from imported fish.
+The talk will include: background and detection methods; cause and implications of dog deaths following mass stranding of fish on East Anglian beaches following recent winter storms; the discovery of tetrodotoxin (the deadly puffer fish poison) in UK waters; Ciguatera fish poisoning from imported fish.
 [I am one of Andrew’s admirers.
 While I was still at the laboratory, he worked tirelessly to develop a method for detecting shellfish poisons that did not involve the use of live animals.
 This was an outstanding achievement]